 - 1. Mount the volumes for the three-volume configuration described in Volume Layout and Hardware.
-The procedure assumes the drives are mapped as follows:

-- Metadata on e:

-- Depotdata on f:

-- Logs on $g:^1$ - 2.
+The procedure assumes the drives are mapped as follows: - Metadata on e: - Depotdata on f: - Logs on g:1 - 2.
 Copy the SDP to the f:\sdp directory (%SDP%). - 3.
 Customize the following for your environment.
-It will required you to identify in a single file the master server and all replicas that we need to setup for the SDP, including instance names, hostnames etc. - a. %SDP%\Server\Windows\setup\sdp_master_config.ini - 4.
-Customize the following for your environment: - a. %SDP%\Server\Windows\p4\common\bin\run_p4review.cmd - 5.
-Download the Windows version of p4d.exe for your Windows platform from ftp.perforce.com to directory %SDP%\Server\Windows\setup.
+It requires you to identify the master server and all replicas that we need to setup for the SDP, including instance names, hostnames, etc. This information is all in a single file: - a. %SDP%\Server\Windows\setup\sdp master config.ini - 4.
+Customize the following for your environment: - a. %SDP%\Server\Windows\p4\common\bin\run p4review.cmd - 5.
+Download and install Python, e.g. from www.python.org.
+We use Python 2.7.x (latest) and 3.4.x (latest).
+Usually we will install 32 bit even on 64 bit OS for ease of compilation of extras, but it is your choice.
+Typically we install to default dir, e.g. c:\python27.
+For initial installation we only require base Python.
+For subsequent scripting you may wish to install P4Python (e.g. using pip). - 6.
+Other tools we find useful: Notepad++ and GOW (Gnu on Windows Unix command line utilities such as wc, head, tail).
+These are optional - 7.
+Download to directory %SDP%\Server\Windows\setup the following files: - a.
+The desired release of Windows of p4.exe and p4d.exe, e.g. for release 15.1 and 64 bit Windows: